KaiTheRedNinja/FirefoxExtensionWebkit/README.md

 For the first solution, I tried to mirror the built in JavaScript `JSON` object, as `browser` would behave similarly.
 I managed to get it initialised, however I could not figure out how to communicate with the main application.

-For the second solution, I created the API by assigning `browser.topSites.get` to a function.
+For the second solution, I created the API by injecting some JS to assign `browser.topSites.get` to a function.
 To communicate with the main app, I explored two more solutions:
 1. By using a `WKScriptMessageHandler`, JavaScript can communicate with the main app by calling `window.webkit.messageHandlers.logHandler.postMessage("message")`.
 This is the approach that I use for the `captureLog` function.
 However, it does not return a value, and therefore could not be used for the `topSites` API